socialgorithm/docs/sections/contribute/code-of-conduct.md

 In this case, please directly reach out to one of the [founders](https://find-and-update.company-information.service.gov.uk/company/12300275/officers).

 If your report concerns all founders of the Socialgorithm Community Interest Company, please file a report with the authorities in accordance with [Citizens Advice guidance](https://www.citizensadvice.org.uk/law-and-courts/discrimination/taking-action-about-discrimination/taking-action-about-harassment/).

+Adapted from the Django Foundation code of conduct.